ProjectLibertyLabs/social-app-template/backend/README.md

 This is for simple local development work.

-Run the provided Docker Compose script to launch a local Frequency node:
+**THIS FAILS** Run the provided Docker Compose script to launch a local Frequency node:

 ```sh
 docker compose up -d frequency